 The university offers a variety of courses especially designed to ensure that a student has sufficient opportunity to develop these skills and achieve these understandings.
 A minimum number of these courses, distributed with reference to learning goals, are required for a bachelor's degree.
 Courses that may be applied to the general education learning goals have been designated with an appropriate letter code in the course number.
-A list of approved general education courses (as of the publication date of the catalog) is printed following the appropriate general education learning goal description.
-This list is subject to change.
 There are also a number of topics courses offered each semester by various departments, which have been approved to meet a general education learning goal.
 Students should consult the website's open course listing for a list of these topics courses.